Anisotropic vortex motion and two-dimensional superconducting transition

 where $I_0$ is the zeroth-order modified Bessel function of the first kind.
 Obviously, the pinning potential reduces the resistance by a factor of $1/[I_0(\beta U_0)]^2$.
 Thus, the explicit expression for the resistance below $T_c$ in the presence of a cosine-wave pinning potential is

 If we identify $U_0$ with $U_x$ and $U_y$ in the 2D model discussed in the previous section, Eq.~\eqref{eq:resistivity_pin} with two different values of $U_0$ yields the resistance for $\mathbf{J//x}$ and $\mathbf{J//y}$ respectively.
-The corresponding $R-T$ curves are presented in Fig.~\ref{fig3}(a).
-To validate the applicability of the 1D analytical results to the 2D case, we also perform a full 2D numerical simulation.
-The computation details are provided in the Supplemental Material, and the results are shown in Fig.~\ref{fig3}(b).
+To validate the applicability of the 1D analytical results to the 2D case, we also perform a full 2D numerical simulation including the vortex-antivortex interactions.
+The computation details are provided in Sec.~I of the Supplemental Material~\cite{Supplement}.
+The analytical and numerical $R$-$T$ curves are compared directly in Fig.~\ref{fig3}, with panel (a) for $\mathbf{J//x}$ and panel (b) for $\mathbf{J//y}$.
 As evident from the figure, the analytical and numerical results agree closely.
 In experiments, resistance is typically determined by measuring the voltage under a fixed probing current.
 Due to the finite resolution of voltage measurements, there exists a minimum detectable resistance, $R_{\mathrm{min}}$, which effectively serves as the operational definition of zero resistance \cite{li2024theoryinfinitelyanisotropicphase}.
 As previously discussed, the resistance below $T_c$ is not strictly zero.
 When it exceeds $R_{\mathrm{min}}$, the corresponding temperature is identified as the experimental critical temperature, which is lower than the theoretical BKT transition temperature $T_c$.
 The anisotropic pinning potential strongly suppresses resistance in the $\mathbf{x}$-direction, causing it to exceed $R_{\mathrm{min}}$ at a higher temperature.
 Consequently, the experimentally observed critical temperature for the $\mathbf{x}$-direction appears elevated.
 Fig.~\ref{fig3} effectively captures the dominant behavior in the transition region depicted in Fig.~\ref{fig1}(c).
-It is worth noting that the slight dip in resistance near $T_c$ in Fig.~\ref{fig3}(a) is not of practical importance, as this region falls outside the applicable range of Eq.~\eqref{eq:resistivity_nopin}.
+It is worth noting that the slight dip in the analytical curves near $T_c$ in Fig.~\ref{fig3} is not of practical importance, as this region falls outside the applicable range of Eq.~\eqref{eq:resistivity_nopin}.
 Moreover, once the temperature exceeds $T_c$, free vortices emerge spontaneously, leading to a pronounced rise in resistance.